Mary Reynolds Babcock: Reynolda Estate Era

 In addition to her familial, societal, and civic responsibilities, around 1905 Katharine Reynolds, with the full financial support of her husband, began to design her own estate of Reynolda.
 After buying over 1,000 acres of land north of Winston-Salem, she worked extensively with architects, landscape artists, and agriculture specialists to create not just a private house for her family, but also a self-sufficient model farm for exhibiting and educating on the most modern agriculture techniques.
 In the style of an English estate, a village with cottages provided for white workers was built; another community called "Five Row" was also built for black estate workers.

 Construction of Reynolda House was officially completed in 1917, in time for the family to move in for the Christmas season.
 However, R.J.
-Reynolds was unable to enjoy it long, as he passed away July 1918 of suspected pancreatic cancer.
+Reynolds was unable to enjoy it long, as he died July 1918 of suspected pancreatic cancer.
 Mary Reynolds was 9 years old.
 Shortly after in 1921, her mother remarried to J. Edward Johnston, a teacher who worked on the estate's private school and about 13 years Katharine's junior.
 Mary wrote in her diary after the marriage: "“At about 7:15, Mother was married to Mr. Johnston.
 The affair was very quiet.
 Smith was ring bearer, and Nancy and myself were flower girls.
 We are trying to keep it quiet, but about the [whole] town knows it.”

 In 1921, a playhouse was constructed for Mary and Nancy in the gardens adjoining the house.
 The building was designed to resemble an English cottage and furniture contained was at smaller size for the young girls.
 Friends of Mary and Nancy interviewed in 1980 remembered having sleepovers in the playhouse.
 Aurelia Spaugh recalled: "We also used to spend the night in the playhouse, quite a lot...
 You were always well chaperoned, at least to a point.
 What I mean is you always could sneak out.
 Remember the books we read?
 And we’d put an Elsie Dinsmore cover on the Sheik of Araby, something like that..."

 As a child, Mary Reynolds went to a small private school within Reynolda Village on the estate, and eventually went on to Salem Academy to further her education.
 This was later followed by schooling at Miss Wright's School, a girl's finishing school in Bryn Mawr, Pennsylvania.
 After graduating she went to Paris and studied art, a passion of hers.